 In our opinion, when it comes to architecture, old things always seem to be better.

-The National Library of Finland is a forgotten treasure hidden in plain sight.
-Though located right in the heart of Helsinki, this magnificent library has long stood in the shadow of its opposite building: Helsinki Cathedral – one of the top Helsinki attractions
+The National Library of Finland is a forgotten treasure hidden in plain sight, among the best Helsinki attractions.
+Though located right in the heart of Helsinki, this magnificent library has long stood in the shadow of its opposite building: Helsinki Cathedral – one of the top Helsinki attractions.

 2. Pay a visit to Villa Annaberg and its communal garden